ryviuszero/bytepath/libraries/hump/docs/vector-light.rst

 .. function:: vector.trim(max_length, x,y)

    :param number max_length: Maximum allowed length of the vector.
-   :param numbers x,y:  Vector to trim.
+   :param numbers x,y:  Vector to trum.
    :returns: The trimmed vector.

 Trim the vector to ``max_length``, i.e. return a vector that points in the same